nulligor/drillr/README.md

 Drillr :cyclone:
 ====

-### Forget about for-each loops when iterating Markdown code
+### Forget about for-each loops when iterating HTML code

 Drillr is a pretty simple and straightforward library made to automate procedural for-each loops that iterates "view blocks" passing collections of data
-(which is a pretty common thing, even nowadays)

 ### A little background

-The place I used to work (as a spaghetti PHP developer) had a pretty methodic workflow for deploying simple websites:
+The place I used to work had a pretty methodic workflow for deploying simple websites:
  * The Layout was made by the art guy
  * The Front-end guy translated it all to HTML code
- * Me, the back-end was responsible to code afterwards, on top of dozens of static pages
+ * And finally, me, had to inject code and functionality on top of dozen of static documents

-Well, the thing is, I didn't have much contact with MVC, or any frameworks and templating engines at all back in the day, so I had the idea to automate the for-each loops and encapsulate all the "blocks" into tiny template partials and reuse them as iterating blocks.
+I didn't have much contact with MVC, or any frameworks and templating engines concepts at all back in the day, so I had the idea to automate the for-each loops and encapsulate all the "blocks" into tiny template partials to make them reusable as iterating blocks.

 Using Drillr
 ----------